-CINCINNATI – Memorial Day weekend is upon us, and the long holiday offers a little extra time to explore new eateries, bars and breweries.
+CINCINNATI – Long summer nights are upon us, offering a little extra time to explore new eateries, bars and breweries.

 With that in mind, check out this list of places that have opened in the past few months.